Skip to main content

 # Show full details for a rule

-vectimus rule show vectimus-base-007
+vectimus rule show vectimus-infra-001

 Per-project rule overrides